Visiting Bunyaville safely

 Permits and fees

 A permit is not required to recreate within the park or forest unless the activity is a commercial activity or organised event (including competitive and sporting events).
 All commercial and organised events require a permit.
-Contact the Permits and Licence Management unit for more information.
+View permits and fees for further information.

 Climate and weather